dini-ag-kim/avram/specification.md

 * If the field contains indicators, their values must be valid by [value validation](#value-validation) against the corresponding [indicator definition] `indicator1` (first indicator) and `indicator2` (second indicator) not being `null`.

-* If the field is a fixed field, its field value must be valid by [value validation].
+* If the field is a flat field, its field value must be valid by [value validation].

 * If the field is a variable field: